The Benefits of Tongue Scraping

 - Preventing Bad Breath

 Research supports this idea.
 A study published in 2019 in the Journal of Breath Research looked at the effectiveness of tongue scraping on halitosis.
-The authors found that using a mouthwash made no measurable difference, but tongue scraping did, as long as it was done regularly.
+The authors found that using mouthwash made no measurable difference, but tongue scraping did, as long as it was done regularly.

 - Reducing Gum Disease